nodejs/node/doc/api/stream.md

 <!--type=misc-->

-The `stream` module API has been designed to make it possible to easily implement streams using JavaScript's prototypal inheritance model.
+The `node:stream` module API has been designed to make it possible to easily implement streams using JavaScript's prototypal inheritance model.

 First, a stream developer would declare a new JavaScript class that extends one